Oxford Movement: Publications

-Apart from the Tracts for the Times, the group began a collection of translations of the Church Fathers, which they termed the Library of the Fathers.
+Apart from the Tracts for the Times, the key figures in the movement began a collection of translations of the Church Fathers, which they termed the Library of the Fathers.
 The collection eventually comprised 48 volumes, the last published three years after Pusey's death.
 They were issued through Rivington's company with the imprint of the Holyrood Press.
 The main editor for many of these was Charles Marriott.
 A number of volumes of original Greek and Latin texts were also published.
 One of the main contributions that resulted from Tractarianism is the hymnbook entitled Hymns Ancient and Modern which was published in 1861.